LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

 ### Hints

 * Please be aware that roles like Agent don't have the option to get FaaS Developer/Admin permission.
 You will need to use a different role in that case.
-* The [CLI](liveperson-functions-foundations-liveperson-functions-cli.html) leverages the same permissions, therefore you need to make sure that the user used has at least the FaaS-Developer permission.
+* The [CLI](liveperson-functions-foundations-liveperson-functions-cli.html) leverages the same permissions.
+Therefore you need to ensure that the user used has at least the FaaS-Developer permission.
-* We suggest obeying the security principle of least privilege and therefore only selecting the minimal set of permissions.
+* We suggest obeying the security principle of least privilege and, therefore, only selecting the minimal set of permissions.
 E.g. If the user will be only using function (invoking).
 Then the FaaS-Invocation is only required.